Measuring Oscillations with A Million Atmospheric Neutrinos: Conclusion

 \section{Conclusion}

-In this article, we explored the sensitivity of current and soon-to-operate water(ice)-Cherenkov atmospheric neutrino detectors ---namely, IceCube-Upgrade, ORCA, and Super-Kamiokande --- to determine neutrino oscillation parameters.
+In this article, we explored the sensitivity of current and soon-to-operate water(ice)-Cherenkov atmospheric neutrino detectors ---namely, IceCube Upgrade, ORCA, SuperK, and HyperK --- to determine neutrino oscillation parameters.
 To simulate these experiments we have developed dedicated Monte Carlo simulations and reproduce with good fidelity their experimental results.
 We incorporate more than 80 sources of systematic uncertainties and treat the correlated uncertainties between experiments, namely those associated to the common cross section and flux.
-Through a comprehensive study, we motivate a combined data-fit from these experiments by showing the few-percent level precision that it would provide to the measurement of the remaining oscillation parameters --- in particular $\theta_{23}$, $\Delta m^2_{31}$ --- and the neutrino mass ordering, as well as providing a constraint on the value of the $CP$-phase independent from long-baseline neutrino experiments.
+Through a comprehensive study, we motivate a combined data-fit from these experiments by showing the few-percent level precision that it would provide to the measurement of the remaining oscillation parameters --- in particular, $\theta_{23}$, $\Delta m^2_{31}$ --- and the neutrino mass ordering, as well as providing a constraint on the value of the $CP$-phase independent from long-baseline neutrino experiments.
+Furthermore, the tools and the analysis presented in this work comprise the crucial first step to properly include atmospheric neutrinos in global fits.

 Additionally, we identify the synergies among experiments and the common systematic uncertainties diminishing the sensitivity for each parameter.
 We have an extended discussion of the sources of these uncertainties; in particular, regarding the flux and cross section inputs.
-Our analysis uses conservative estimations of the flux and cross section uncertainties as both of these are expected to have reduced uncertainties through new measurements and further theoretical developments.
-In turn, this motivates further ancillary measurements from which these experiments would benefit, of particular relevance for the sensitivity to $\delta_{CP}$.
+It is worth noting that while our analysis uses conservative estimations of the flux and cross section uncertainties, both are expected to be improved through new measurements and further theoretical developments.
+In other words, this is a motivation for further ancillary measurements and methods, since an improved set of aforementioned estimations will greatly benefit the sensitivity of the analyzed experiments, and of particular relevance for the sensitivity to $\delta_{CP}$.